UF Health Shands Hospital ranks among the nation’s top hospitals in five specialties.

 Hospitals that earn Magnet recognition must meet stringent quantitative and qualitative standards that define the quality of nursing and patient care.
 The application process includes comprehensive written documentation, which is validated by virtual or in-person site visits.

-UF Health Shands Hospital earned an “A” Hospital Safety Grade in spring 2023 from The Leapfrog Group, a national nonprofit that reports on safety and quality in hospitals and ambulatory surgery centers.
+UF Health Shands Hospital earned an “A” Hospital Safety Grade in fall 2024 from The Leapfrog Group, a national nonprofit that reports on safety and quality in hospitals and ambulatory surgery centers.

 The Leapfrog Hospital Safety Grade is the only hospital ratings program based exclusively on prevention of medical errors and harm to patients.
 The grading system is peer-reviewed, transparent and free to the public.
 Grades are updated every fall and spring.